-Republicans win Atlantic County Clerk, commissioner seats
+Republicans win Atlantic County clerk, commissioner seats

 The Board of Elections must accept all vote-by-mail ballots delivered through Nov.
 8, as long as they were postmarked by 8 p.m.
 Nov.
 2.

 In the other commissioner races, incumbent Republican Maureen Kern, 65, of Somers Point, defeated Democratic challenger Jelani Gandy, 22, of Linwood, in the county’s 2nd District covering much of the Mainland area.
-Kern had a total of 10,284 to Gandy's 7,212.
+Kern had 10,284 votes to Gandy's 7,212.

 Incumbent Republican James Bertino, 65, of Hammonton, defeated Democrat William Beyers, 74, of Hamilton Township, in the 5th District, covering the western part of the county.
-Bertino had 11,780 to Beyers 5,438.
+Bertino had 11,780 votes to 5,438 for Beyers.

 Only one commissioner candidate did not concede Tuesday night.
 That was the Democrat running in the special election to decide the 2020 race for 3rd District commissioner.